subhagpo/PhoneGapDayWorkshop/Step 4: Edit the app/README.md

 	        console.log("error:" + err);
 	    }, "[HockeyAppID]", true);

-- In Controller.js::line 154, simulate a crash.
+- In [root]/www/js/controller.js::line 154, simulate a crash.
 We are "bad" developers :)

         hockeyapp.forceCrash();

-- Update the version in config.xml, for this *bad* update.
+- Update the version in config.xml to 0.0.2, for this *bad* update.